-Our staff has over 20 years of experience coordinating surrogacy from all over the world and has upheld the highest standards of ethics in our practice and when it comes to who we are wiling to do business with.
+Our staff has years of experience coordinating surrogacy from all over the world and has upheld the highest standards of ethics in our practice and when it comes to who we are willing to do business with.
 We take great care and concern in selecting the clinics that we have chosen to work with both in the U.S. and abroad.

 What most people don’t know when they’re researching these clinics is that most of the births take place in public hospitals.
 Why is this important and why should it matter to intended parents?

 Although there are many wonderful public hospitals in Ukraine, you should know that they do not allow intended parents to be in the delivery room during birth via surrogacy.
-For this reason, Nest Egg Fertility works only with the private hospitals which will allow you to be in the room for the delivery of your baby as well as the opportunity to stay with your baby during the hospital stay.
+For this reason, Nest Egg Fertility works only with private hospitals which will allow you to be in the room for the delivery of your baby as well as the opportunity to stay with your baby during the hospital stay.
 Most public hospitals in Ukraine will only allow you to visit and/or hold your baby for 30 mins a day until the surrogate is released.
 In cases where the surrogate gives birth via C-section, that can be up to seven days of seeing and holding your baby for only 30 mins a day.
 We find that unacceptable for everyone involved, so we work with only the private hospitals that are flexible and understand the importance of immediate bonding between baby and parent.